A New World of Marketing

 “We’ve floated the idea of launching a graduate degree in marketing analytics past a number of industry partners, like IBM for example, and they immediately saw the value it could provide,” Rand says.

-After conducting research and determining the market would support such a program, Poole College set out to launch the new Master of Management in Marketing Analytics, which will welcome its first class of students in the fall of 2021.
+After conducting research and determining the market would support such a program, Poole College set out to launch the new Master of Management, Marketing Analytics concentration, which will welcome its first class of students in the fall of 2021.
 It will be the second graduate in marketing analytics degree offered in the southeast, and the second graduate degree program focused on marketing within the state.
 Rand believes while there will always be interest in MBA programs, the future of business graduate schools will see a variety of more specialized degrees – such as marketing analytics.

 Steve Allen, Poole College of Management’s associate dean of academics, agrees.